Wimahl

 Wimahl is a genus of cetacean that belongs to the family Kentriodontidae.
 It lived in the Miocene period.
 It contains a single species, Wimahl chinookensis.
 The name Wimahl translates to "big river" in the local Chinook language.

 Discovery

 There is one known specimen.
 It includes a complete skull, some vertebrae, and parts of both flippers, and is labelled as UWBM 88078.
-It was found in 2003 near the north bank of the Columbia River, in the state of Washington.
+It was found in 2003 near the north bank of the Columbia River, in Washington.